REGULATIONS OF STUDENT MOBILITY FOR TRAINEESHIP (SMT)

 The maximum number of students qualified for the student mobility for traineeship depends on the amount of funding granted to the university by the National Agency of the Erasmus + Programme and the European Solidarity Corps in a given academic year.

 Students who have not qualified for the mobility have the right to appeal in writing against the decision of the recruitment commission.

 Students qualified for the mobility receive general instructions on how to proceed in order to complete the application procedures from the IRO employee.

 The basic document necessary for mobility under Erasmus+ is the Learning Agreement (LA) - describing the details of the internship program and skills that the student will acquire during the mobility.
 The template of the document is available above on the page.

 One month before the planned departure, qualified students shall submit to the International Relations Office:

-- Learning Agreement for Traineeship (1 copy) stamped and signed by the Erasmus+ Faculty Coordinator and student
+- Learning Agreement for Traineeship (1 copy) signed by the student, Erasmus+ Faculty Coordinator and host institution,

 - bank Account Form - PLN and EUR (check the top of the page, section: DOCUMENTS),